Belgrade Airport Layover: What to Do With 3, 6, or 12 Hours

 12+ hours — consider Novi Sad

 If your layover is overnight or 12+ hours, Novi Sad is a worthwhile day trip.
-The high-speed train from Belgrade to Novi Sad takes 35 minutes; private transfer takes 60.
+The high-speed train from Belgrade to Novi Sad takes 35 minutes; a private Belgrade Airport to Novi Sad transfer takes 60.
 You can:

 - Walk through Stari Grad (old town)